umstek/movie-downloader/README.md

 [Screencast from 2024-02-02 20-47-31.webm](https://github.com/umstek/movie-downloader/assets/7861481/f73818e7-f115-45dc-8724-6780f9c3925b)

-This doesn't download anything automatically yet, but helps you find the movies/tv series and download links.
+This can only download tv series in basic file formats yet, but it will help you find the movies/tv series and download links.
 Find them in `data/sources` and use your favorite download manager, maybe a player, or a tool like `yt-dlp` to download them.